A double-dimensional approach to formal category theory: Kan extensions

 \subsection{(Pointwise) Kan extensions}

-\defref{weak left Kan extension} is strengthened to give a notion of left Kan extension in hypervirtual double categories as follows; this generalises the corresponding notion for double categories, that was given in Section 3 of \cite{Koudenburg14} under the name `pointwise left Kan extension'. \begin{definition} The nullary cell $\eta$, in the composite on the right-hand side below, is said to define $\map l{A_n}M$ as the \emph{left Kan extension} of $\map d{A_0}M$ along $(J_1, \dotsc, J_n)$ if any nullary cell $\phi$, this time of the more general form as on the left-hand side below, factors uniquely through $\eta$ as a nullary cell $\phi'$, as shown.
+\defref{weak left Kan extension} is strengthened to give a notion of left Kan extension in augmented virtual double categories as follows.
+This generalises the corresponding notion for double categories, that was given in Section 3 of \cite{Koudenburg14a} under the name `pointwise left Kan extension'. \begin{definition} The nullary cell $\eta$, in the composite on the right-hand side below, is said to define $\map l{A_n}M$ as the \emph{left Kan extension} of $\map d{A_0}M$ along $(J_1, \dotsc, J_n)$ if any nullary cell $\phi$, this time of the more general form as on the left-hand side below, factors uniquely through $\eta$ as a nullary cell $\phi'$, as shown.

 \end{definition} Clearly every left Kan extension is a weak left Kan extension, by restricting the universal property above to cells $\phi$ with $m = 0$.
 The following result, which is an immediate consequence of \propref{left Kan extensions preserved by restriction} below, leads us to the definition of pointwise left Kan extensions.
-Recall that an object $A$ is called unital whenever its horizontal unit $\hmap{I_A}AA$ exists. \begin{corollary} Consider a nullary cell $\eta$ as in the composite below, where $n \geq 1$, and suppose that the object $A_n$ is unital.
-The cell $\eta$ defines $l$ as the left Kan extension of $d$ along $(J_1, \dotsc, J_n)$ precisely if, for each vertical morphism $\map fB{A_n}$ such that $J_n(\id, f)$ exists, the full composite defines $l \of f$ as the left Kan extension of $d$ along $\bigpars{J_1, \dotsc, J_n(\id, f)}$.
+Recall that an object $A$ is called unital whenever its horizontal unit $\hmap{I_A}AA$ exists. \begin{corollary} In an augmented virtual equipment consider a nullary cell $\eta$ as in the composite below, where $n \geq 1$, and suppose that the object $A_n$ is unital.
+The cell $\eta$ defines $l$ as the left Kan extension of $d$ along $(J_1, \dotsc, J_n)$ precisely if, for each vertical morphism $\map fB{A_n}$, the full composite defines $l \of f$ as the left Kan extension of $d$ along $\bigpars{J_1, \dotsc, J_n(\id, f)}$.

 \end{corollary} \begin{proof} For the `if'-part take $f = \id_{A_n}$ and use that $J_n(\id, \id) \iso J_n$.
 For the `only if'-part remember $A_n$ being unital ensures that all conjoints $\hmap{f^*}{A_n}B$ exist, by \corref{restrictions in terms of units}, and apply \propref{left Kan extensions preserved by restriction} below. \end{proof}